-I have a friend called David who I’ve known for over 4 years.
+I have a friend who I’ve known for over 4 years.
 We get on well, share the same kind of humour and often spend time together seeing comedy or theatre.
 The only problem is that we’ve shared too much.
 No, we haven’t seen each other naked or admitted to bestiality.
 It’s far worse.
 We’ve both revealed our strange violent urges.
-We call it physical Tourette’s syndrome.

 I often get these urges.
-Well, not so much urges as fleeting thoughts.
-It’s a bit like Tourette’s syndrome but rather than the urge to shout Fanny-finger or Bottom-wrangler, I have the urge to push people over, off high things or under the path of oncoming vehicles.
+Well, not so much urges as fleeting thoughts like the urge to shout Fanny-finger or Bottom-wrangler, I have the urge to push people over, off high things or under the path of oncoming vehicles.
 I’m sure some of you know what I’m talking about.

 An example would be if I was walking along a road and I saw a man leaning over a bridge.
 I often have a sudden thought, contemplating the fact that I could grab his legs and throw him over the bridge.
 I would never do it, but the thought crosses my mind.
 It extends to inanimate objects too.
 On a recent trip to the Victoria and Albert Museum, I pondered pushing over a plinth with a priceless bust on it and sending the whole row toppling over like a hideously expensive Domino Rally game.
 I get a lot of thoughts like these in antique shops or museums.
 I’m a nightmare in a factory outlet shop selling china.
 Thank goodness no one still does those pyramids of baked bean tins any more.

-The problem with me and David is that we both admit to these tendencies.
+The problem with me and my friend is that we both admit to these tendencies.
 We neither of us have much artifice.
 On a weekend away in Wales we decided to be open and honest about it.

 Me at the roadside: “Ooh, I just pondered pushing you under that bus.”

 My friend, on a walk: “Ooh, I just contemplated pushing you into that weir”